postmanlabs/labs-docs/v6/postman/collection_runs/building_workflows.md

 Let's now add `postman.setNextRequest()` to Request 1's test script, as shown. `postman.setNextRequest()` is a function with one argument, which is the name or ID of the request you want to run next.

 In the example, we're setting the next request to Request 4 in the test script for Request 1.
-This means the execution will jump to Request 4 after Request 1 has completed.
+So the execution jumps to Request 4 after Request 1 has completed.
 If we run the same collection now, you'll see that only two requests are run now.

 [![setNextRequest with request name as parameter](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-building-workflows1.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-building-workflows1.png)